breakthrough-treatment-liver-cancer

 • The Barcelona Clinic Liver Cancer (BCLC) system

-These different types of staging systems are usually not compared against each other, and usage depends alot on which part of the world you reside in.
-At this time, there is no universal staging system that all doctors in the world use.
+These different types of staging systems are usually not compared against each other, and usage depends a lot on where you reside.
+At this time, there is no universal staging system that all doctors use.

 Staging systems can often help oncologists determine outlook.
 Still, for treatment purposes, some doctors classify liver cancers much more simply, depending on whether they can be surgically cut out (resected).
 Resectable cancer means that the tumor can be removed via surgery (partial hepatectomy.)
 Other types of simple classifications include: